 - 1,4-Dioxane (aka Dioxane or Diethylene Oxide) – 1,4-Dioxane is an extremely dangerous chemical byproduct of ethoxylation.
 Because it’s a byproduct it won’t be found on an ingredients list but is present in 2/3 of laundry products.
 It has it’s own hazard card on the CDC website that states it is extremely flammable, if inhaled it can cause sore throat, nausea, dizziness, headache, unconsciousness, and abdominal pain just to name a few.
 It can also penetrate the skin and the CDC states “it may have effects on the central nervous system, kidneys, and liver.
 This substance is possibly carcinogenic to humans” (source)

 Fabric Softeners and Dryer Sheets

-- Benyl Alcohol, Camphor, and Biodegradable Cationic Softeners – These chemicals accumulate in the body and cause symptoms ranging from confusion to serious damage to the nervous system.
-Biodegradable Cationic Softeners are what makes clothes static-free and build up in the body over time and cause damage to the nervous system.
+- Benzyl Alcohol, Camphor, and Biodegradable Cationic Softeners – These chemicals accumulate in the body and cause symptoms ranging from confusion to serious damage to the nervous system.
+Biodegradable Cationic Softeners are what make clothes static-free and build up in the body over time and cause damage to the nervous system.

 - Ethanol and Ethyl Acetate – These two chemicals are listed on the EPA’s “hazardous waste” list.
 Ethanol can cause central nervous system disorders and Ethyl Acetate is a narcotic.